 Traditional vs. Roth IRA

-It’s long been a debate as to which Individual Retirement Plan (IRA) is better, especially for younger savers.
+For years, the debate as to which Individual Retirement Plan (IRA) is better has raged on, especially considering the implications for younger savers.
 Which should you choose?
 The Traditional IRA or the Roth IRA?
-There are many similarities between the two plans, but there are also some major differences that you should be aware of when choosing which is better for you.
-As long as you have earned income, you can contribute to either (or both) plans in any given year.
+There are many similarities between the two options, but there are also some major distinctions that you should be aware of when choosing which is better for you.

 What is an IRA?

-An IRA is a retirement account that can be opened and contributed to for any year in which you have earned income.
-Earned income can include your salary from a job, self-employment income, combat pay or a spouse’s income.
-Types of income that are not considered earned include pensions, annuities, interest & dividends and rental income.
+Let’s start with a basic definition of an IRA.
+Put simply, an IRA is a retirement account that can be opened and contributed to any year you have earned income.
+Earned income can include your salary from a job, self-employment income, independent contractor income, combat pay, or a spouse’s income.
+Some income is not considered earned, such as pensions, annuities, interest & dividends and rental income.

 What is a Traditional IRA?

-A traditional IRA is the most common choice.
-It is funded with pre-tax money and allows for a tax deduction in the year(s) in which it was contributed to.
-The IRS (Internal Revenue Service) sets a limit of just how much you can contribute to an Individual Retirement Account.
-For 2018, you can contribute up to $5,500 ($6,500 if you are at least age 50) or the amount of earned income for the year, whichever is less.
-There are no income restrictions for funding a traditional IRA.
-Note: As announced on November 1, 2018, the IRA contribution limits will increase to $6,000 ($7,000 for those age 50+) for 2019.
+A traditional IRA (sometimes called a pretax IRA) is the most common choice for most savers.
+It is funded with pretax money and allows for a tax deduction in the years the contribution was made.
+The IRS limits the amount you can annually contribute to an IRA.
+For 2023, you can contribute up to $6,500 ($7,500 for participants age 50 and above) or the total amount of earned income for the year, whichever is less.

-Your IRA contribution grows tax-deferred and is only taxed when you take distributions during retirement.
-Other than a few exceptions, you are subject to a 10% early withdrawal penalty if you take money out of your IRA before reaching age 59 ½.
-Traditional plans are also subject to the Required Minimum Distributions rules, or RMDs.
-Once you reach age 70 ½, you MUST start taking distributions, whether you want to or not.
-The amount is determined by the IRS using your IRA balance and your age.
-At this time, you are no longer allowed to make any contributions to your traditional IRA.
+Your IRA gains are tax-deferred and are only taxed when you take distributions during retirement.
+Traditional plans are also subject to Required Minimum Distributions rules (RMD).
+Under the RMD rules, once you turn 73, you MUST start taking distributions, whether you want to or not.
+The minimum required amount is determined by the IRS using your IRA balance and your age.

-Distributions prior to age 59 ½ are subject to tax and a 10% early withdrawal penalty.
-There are exception to this penalty known as “hardship withdrawals”.
-You will not be penalized if you:
+Distributions taken before the participant turns 59 ½ are subject to tax and a 10% early withdrawal penalty, but there are exception to this penalty known as “hardship withdrawals.”
+Under one of these exceptions, you will not be penalized if you:

 Read the IRS Exception on Tax and Early Distributions for a full explanation of exceptions to the early withdrawal penalty.